 While we love the Swig's simple and versatile storage small items in the open front compartment can fall out if the bag was turned upside down.
 Our testers rarely found this to be problematic, but it's worth noting.

 Along with the Option and other Timbuk2 backpacks, the Swig has a "carbonated beverage opener" on one of the shoulder straps.
 Being prominently displayed on the front of the bag, this shiny, attention-grabbing feature could be a potential drawback.
-Theses nuisances aside, the backpack is highly functional, comfortable, and an excellent value.

 All-purpose everyday use.